MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

     1. In the search bar, on the top of the page, enter and select **Virtual Machines**.
     1. From the Virtual Machines page, select **SC900-WinVM**.
     1. From the top of the SC900-WinVM page, select **Connect** then select **RDP**.
-    1. Verify the IP address is set to Public IP address, leave the default port number and select **Download DRP file**.
-    1. **Open** the downloaded file and select **Connect**.
-    1. After a few seconds of trying to connect, you will see the failure message, indicating that the remote Desktop can’t connect to the remote computer.
-Select **OK**.
+    1. Note that the port prerequisite is not met.
+In order to allow to satisfy the prerequisite, an inbound network security rule with the destination port 3389, used by RDP, must be configured.

-1. Now that you showed the impact of the NSG default inbound rules, you will want to create a new rule to allow inbound RDP traffic.
+1. Now you will want to create a new rule to allow inbound RDP traffic.
 Call out that you cannot delete the existing default rules, you can only create new ones with higher priority.
-    1. From the left navigation panel, under Settings, select **Networking**.
-You are in the networking page of the VM and although you can create an inbound rule and outbound rule from here, go back to the NSG page, after all the demo is about NSG.  **Select NSG-SC900**, it is the link in the middle of the window.
+From the left navigation panel, under Settings, select **Networking**.
+You are in the networking page of the VM.

-1. You are now in the NSG overview page.
-Note the information about the NSG.
-From the left navigation panel of the NSG page, under settings, select **Inbound security rules**, then select **+ Add** from the top of the page.
-On the Add inbound security rule page, speak to the various settings.
-It is recommended that you actually create the rule to allow inbound RDP traffic, with the following settings:
+1. Verify that the **Inbound port rules** tab is selected (underlined) then select **Add inbound port rule** to create the rule to allow inbound RDP traffic, with the following settings:
     1. Source: **Any**
     1. Source port ranges: **\***
     1. Destination: **Any**